leszekkepa/Top10/pl/0xa7-xss.md

 * Applying context-sensitive encoding when modifying the browser document on the client side acts against DOM XSS.
 When this cannot be avoided, similar context sensitive escaping techniques can be applied to browser APIs as described in the OWASP Cheat Sheet 'DOM based XSS Prevention'.
 * Enabling a [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) as a defense-in-depth mitigating control against XSS.
 It is effective if no other vulnerabilities exist that would allow placing malicious code via local file includes (e.g. path traversal overwrites or vulnerable libraries from permitted content delivery networks).

-## Example Attack Scenario
+## Przykładowe scenariusze ataku

-**Scenario #1**: The application uses untrusted data in the construction of the following HTML snippet without validation or escaping:
+**Scenariusz #1**: The application uses untrusted data in the construction of the following HTML snippet without validation or escaping:

 `(String) page += "<input name='creditcard' type='TEXT' value='" + request.getParameter("CC") + "'>";`
 The attacker modifies the ‘CC’ parameter in the browser to: